-With time for the border crossing, we use the morning to drive to Arusha, game viewing as we leave the park.
+With an allowance of time for the border crossing, we use the morning to again cross Amboseli National Park en route to Arusha, game viewing for the morning.
 We change drivers and vehicles at the border, and Preston Mutinda, our guide and operator, continues on with us.
 It's an easy process.
 We do ask people to get visas done ahead of time to speed things up, but it can be done at the border if necessary.